Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 As with all public information on this website, the following article is for information only.
 If you want advice specific to your circumstances you need to be a client of Beyond Accountancy.
 We are currently taking on new clients.

+It’s a complicated question, but seeing as I was the one who asked it, I may as well try to answer it.
 The answer to the question depends on your residency status is in the Australian tax system.

 Residency for Australian tax purposes

 There are three categories of residency for Australian tax purposes: